Home

 If you are looking for a quick start, use onion sets.
 Buy small, firm sets that have not started to

 sprout.
 As soon as the soil is workable in the spring, you can plant your sets outdoors.
-Plant with the tips
+Spacing 4 to 6 inches apart, plant with the tips just below the surface.
+Firm down the area so the sets are in contact with the

 soil.
 During their growing season, onions like to be well watered.
 It is also important to keep your onion beds